Lewd Or Lascivious Acts In Crestview

 You deserve to have someone in your corner who will help you, not judge you.

-I have had clients tell me that they felt like they had already been convicted before they had even had their day in court.
+We have had clients tell us that they felt like they had already been convicted before they had even had their day in court.

 If you are feeling that way, please remember that being accused or arrested for a Lewd or Lascivious (L & L) crime does not mean you will be convicted.
 It does NOT mean that your life is over.
 Taking proactive steps right now to defend yourself can make all the difference in whether you walk away from this or go to prison and be labeled a sex offender for the rest of your life.